-The 2017 Equine Industry Vision Award recipient will be announced during a breakfast ceremony sponsored by Zoetis on June 16, 2017, at the AHP Annual Seminar in Scottsdale, Arizona.
+The 2018 Equine Industry Vision Award recipient will be announced during a breakfast ceremony sponsored by Zoetis on June 15, 2018, at the American Horse Publications (AHP) Equine Media Conference in Hunt Valley, Maryland.
 The winner receives a lead crystal trophy created by master artisan Peter Wayne Yenawine and commissioned by Zoetis.
 Additionally, the name of the award recipient is engraved on the Equine Industry Vision Award Perpetual Trophy on display at Zoetis headquarters in Parsippany, NJ.

 “Zoetis is honored to recognize those who are committed to advancing the equine industry with this prestigious award,” said Sally Amtmann, senior equine marketing manager, Zoetis.
-“We are proud to carry on the tradition of the Equine Industry Vision Award for the 16th consecutive year.”
+“The award aligns with our mission to improve equine wellness and welfare for all horses, and we are proud to carry on the tradition of the Equine Industry Vision Award for the seventeenth consecutive year.”

-To request a nomination ballot for the 2017 Equine Industry Vision Award, contact Judy Lincoln, EIVA coordinator, American Horse Publications, at 386-760-7743 or email email@example.com.
-Nomination information is also available online at https://www.americanhorsepubs.org/equine-industry-vision-award/.
-All entry materials are due on or before Feb.
-6, 2017.
+To request a nomination ballot for the 2018 Equine Industry Vision Award, contact Judy Lincoln, EIVA coordinator, American Horse Publications, at 386-760-7743 or firstname.lastname@example.org.
+Nomination information is available online at www.americanhorsepubs.org/equine-industry-vision-award.
+All entry materials are due Feb.
+5, 2018.

 Past recipients of the Equine Industry Vision Award are true visionaries who have contributed to the growth and preservation of the equine industry, and include: